 The biggest factor to consider is whether the substance abuser will receive treatment as an inpatient or an outpatient.
 This is determined by professionals based on many factors:

 - How long the addict has been struggling with substance abuse

 It is vital for the addict to remember that it is short term pain for long term gain when it comes to the withdrawal symptoms he or she could experience.

-Patients who stay in London drug rehab will receive a necessary break from their normal surroundings and lifestyle which allows them to have a safe space to start their recovery.
+Patients who stay in London drug rehab will receive a necessary break from their normal surroundings and lifestyle which allows them to have a safe space to start their recovery process.

-To start with, the substance abuser will be assessed to ascertain their mental and physical health which will be the basis for the treatment plan that is constructed next.
-Usually, this programme includes the following:
+To start with, the substance abuser will be assessed to ascertain their mental and physical health which will be the basis for the treatment programs that is constructed next.
+Usually, this withdrawal management programme includes the following: